A characterisation of F_q-conics of PG(2,q^3): Conclusion

-\item (Theorem~\ref{thm-main}) Let $\PG(6,q)$ have hyperplane at infinity $\si$ and regular 2-spread $\S$ in $\si$.
-Let $\N_r$, $r\leq 6$, be an $r$-dim nrc.
-Then $\N_r$ corresponds via the Bruck-Bose representation to an $\Fq$-conic of $\PG(2,q^3)$ if and only if $\N_r$ is $3$-special with respect to $\S$. \end{enumerate}
+It seems likely that a similar characterisation holds for $\Fq$-conics of $\PG(2,q^n)$ in the Bruck-Bose representation in $\PG(2n,q)$, using a regular $(n-1)$-spread denoted $\S$.
+However some of the details in the techniques used in the article do not generalise easily, and it seems likely that a different approach is needed.

-We conjecture that this can be generalised to characterise $\Fq$-conics of $\PG(2,q^n)$ in the Bruck-Bose representation in $\PG(2n,q)$, using a regular $(n-1)$-spread denoted $\S$.
-See \cite{BCQ,RSV} for more details on this representation.
-In particular, we conjecture that a normal rational curve $\N_k$ in $\PG(2n,q)$ corresponds via the Bruck-Bose representation to an $\Fq$-conic of $\PG(2,q^n)$ if and only if $\N_k$ is $n$-special.
-The definition of $n$-special is conjectured to be a generalisation of Definitions~\ref{def-happy} and \ref{def-2spec}, with the following generalisations: for a point $P\in \PG(n,q^n)$, $w(P)=i$ if $P$ does not have weight any integer less than $i$, and $P$ lies in an $(i-1)$-space that meets $i$ transversal lines of $\S$; a point $P$ is $\S$-happy if $w(P)\times o(P)=n\times s(P)$; and $\N_k$ is $n$-special if the $k$ points of $\N_k$ at infinity are $\S$-happy, and their weights sum to $2n$.
+In particular, let $\S$ denote the Bruck-Bose regular $(n-1)$-spread in $\si$, the hyperplane at infinity of $\PG(2n,q)$.
+We conjecture that a $k$-dim normal rational curve $\N_k$ in $\PG(2n,q)$ corresponds via the Bruck-Bose representation to an $\Fq$-conic of $\PG(2,q^n)$ if and only if $\N_k$ is $n$-special with respect to $\S$.
+The definition of $n$-special is conjectured to be a generalisation of Definitions~\ref{def-good} and \ref{def-2spec}, including the following: for a point $P$ in an extension of $\si$, $w(P)=i$ if $i$ is the smallest integer such that $P$ lies in an $(i-1)$-space that meets $i$ transversal lines of $\S$; a point $P$ is $\S$-good if $w(P)\times o(P)=n\times s(P)$; and $\N_k$ is $n$-special if the $k$ points of $\N_k$ at infinity are $\S$-good, and their weights sum to $2n$.

 {\bfseries Author information}

 S.G.
 Barwick.
 School of Mathematical Sciences, University of Adelaide, Adelaide, 5005, Australia. susan.barwick@adelaide.edu.au

 W.-A. Jackson.
 School of Mathematical Sciences, University of Adelaide, Adelaide, 5005, Australia. wen.jackson@adelaide.edu.au